 With many baseball stories to enthrall even the most ardent enthusiast, 42 Faith also digs deep into why Jackie was the man he was and what both drove him and challenged him after his retirement.
 From his early years before baseball, to his time with Rickey and the Dodgers, to his failing health in his final years, we see a man of faith that few have recognized.

-All holiday gifts can be brought back for exchange or store credit until January 15, 2019.
+If you aren't happy with your item you can exchange it within 14 days.
 Please note we do NOT do refunds.
 You can exchange by mail or in-store.